Friends of Nolde Forest

 Why do you allow Hunting at Nolde Forest?

 Our Permit-Only Archery Deer Hunt is designed to help sustainably manage the population of white-tailed deer in Nolde Forest.
 Our rules and regulations are designed to provide opportunities for hunters to harvest deer during set days and times throughout the hunting season, while minimizing conflicts with our non-hunter visitors.
 We do not permit hunting on weekends or between 9am and 3pm.
-We only permit the use of archery equipment and hunters must follow all applicable PA Game Commission rules and regs on top of Nolde Forest rules and regs.
+We only permit the use of archery equipment and hunters must follow all applicable PA Game Commission rules and regulations on top of Nolde Forest rules and regulations.
 Hunters and visitors are encouraged to wear orange during hunting season and contact the park Office if they witness a safety violation.

 What are the cables and obstacles in the woods of Nolde Forest and can I/we use them?

 The “elements” in Nolde Forest are part of our Group Problem Solving (GPS) Course.
 These elements are designed to be facilitated by our staff for organized groups such as Scout Troops and small classrooms.
 While they are tempting, we do not permit the unfacilitated use of them by our visitors.
-If you are interested in potentially scheduling a program, I can put you in contact with our Env.
-Ed.
-Supervisor to discuss options.
+If you are interested in potentially scheduling a program, I can put you in contact with our Environmental Education Supervisor to discuss options.

-** NEW ** Do you permit Metal Detecting in Nolde Forest?
+Do you permit Metal Detecting in Nolde Forest?

 All PA State Parks and Forests require written permission to engage in metal detecting on state property.
 In most cases, metal detecting is not permitted in or around historic sites or areas deemed sensitive.
 As an environmental education center, metal detecting is not permitted in Nolde Forest.
 Those caught violating the law will be prosecuted.

-** NEW ** Am I permitted to fly my drone in Nolde Forest?
+Am I permitted to fly my drone in Nolde Forest?

 Drones are not permitted to be flown in Nolde Forest.
 In fact, drones are not permitted to be flown in most all PA State Parks and all National Park Service sites.
 Studies have shown that drones disturb wildlife which led NPS to adopt the policy and for PA State Parks to follow suit.
 In some rare circumstances, such as Search And Rescue operations, drones may be used when called upon by Park Management for that specific purpose.
 A few PA State Parks have designated flying areas which allow the flying of drones.
 The nearest parks to our location are Beltzville State Park and Tuscarora State Park.
 A simple Google search for “PA State Parks and Drones” will provide you with this and further information.